 When you disclose personal information on any public community boards or chat areas on such websites, your personal information can be collected and used by anyone who views that board or area.
 This may result in unsolicited messages from other participants or other parties, which are outside of our control or responsibility.

 Any personal information provided on the Contact Us page will be used only to provide a response or to service the request or enquiry made.
-The information provided will not be added to the marketing or customer prospect databases of Informa’s operating divisions.
+The information provided will not be added to the marketing or customer prospect databases of Lloyd's List Intelligence.